 Visit our Information, Referral and Relocation Services webpage to sign up for our workshops, find out about our locations, and hours of operation.

 Military OneSource webpage is a central hub and go-to-place for the military community.
 Find out more about benefits and prepare for the big stuff – deployments, reintegration, moves, parenthood, retirement, managing finances and much more.

 *If you have problems opening a file by directly clicking on it, please right click and select open on pop-up on menu.*

-We also have a Navy Accompanied PCS Flowchart (January 2021) and an Navy Unaccompanied PCS Flowchart (July 2020) For Navy personnel and their families to assist in their PCS move to Okinawa.
+We also have a Navy Accompanied PCS Flowchart (August 2022) and a Navy Unaccompanied PCS Flowchart (August 2022) for Navy personnel and their families to assist in their PCS move to Okinawa.

 What is Restriction of Movement (ROM)?